MikaYeghi/carla_garage/README.md

 Logs will be stored in the directory specified by `SAVE_PATH`.
 Visualization will be stored there too if an environmental variable `VISUALIZE=1` is supplied.

+`SAFETY=1` enables teh safety layer.
+Otherwise only the mission layer is running.

 ---

 ## Modifications